Live Streaming Encoding Software and Top Hardware Encoder Alternatives

 The VidiUGO supports internet connections via Ethernet, Wi-Fi, or a single USB cell network modem.
 The VidiU Pro adds the ability to merge connections from up to four iPhones or other LTE-connected iOS devices via Teradek’s Sharelink cloud service.

-In fact, the latest Cube 755 encoder ($1,790) offers even more functionality.
+The latest Cube 755 encoder ($1,790) offers even more functionality.
 It supports the H.265 standard for extra video compression at bit rates up to 30 Megabits per second.
 This device produces professional broadcast quality from a mobile encoder.

 Teradek Feature2 Recap: